Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby

+The function in equation~\eqref{equ:log_likelihood} allows us to estimate the parameter $\alpha$ that best characterizes the PDMF, by maximizing the agreement between the model and the observed mass distribution, restricted to main sequence stars only.
+In this work, we use the stellar masses derived from the spline interpolation and the binaries treatment, in other words, for the stars classified as binaries, each component's mass is taken separately.
+We also adopt $m_{\text{lower}}$ as the location of the low-mass inflection point in the Cumulative Distribution Function (CDF), and $m_{\text{upper}}$ as the maximum observed stellar mass for main sequence stars.
+These values are listed in Table~\ref{tab:parameters} and are represented as vertical dashed lines in Figs.~\ref{fig:imf_all_clusters} and ~\ref{fig:cdf}.

-where the model parameters are the normalization constant $A$ and the power-law index $\alpha$.
-Then, to look for the set of parameters that maximize the log-likelihood function \eqref{equation:log_likelihood}, we used the \texttt{minimize} method in \texttt{SciPy} \citep{scipy2020} to minimize the negative of the log-likelihood function performing the \texttt{Nelder-Mead} algorithm.
+Then, to look for the $\alpha$ that maximize the log-likelihood function \eqref{equ:log_likelihood}, we minimize the negative of the log-likelihood function performing the \texttt{Nelder-Mead} algorithm using the \texttt{minimize} method in \texttt{SciPy} \citep{scipy2020}.
 Second, to estimate uncertainties on these parameters, we implement an MCMC sampling using the \texttt{emcee} Python package \citep{foreman2013}.
 The sampling was performed with one hundred random walkers and two thousand iterations.
-Uniform priors on the model parameters were used, and the lower and upper uncertainties were chosen as the $16_{\text{th}}$ and $84_{\text{th}}$ percentiles.
+A uniform prior on the $\alpha$ parameter was used, and the lower and upper uncertainties were chosen as the $16_{\text{th}}$ and $84_{\text{th}}$ percentiles.